DavidSpivey/HA-Zone-Creator/README.md

 # HA-Zone-Creator

 This is a companion app for 60GHz eMotion mmWave sensors such as eMotion Max and eMotion Ultra connected to Home Assistant through MQTT.
-This app creates customized motion zones for these sensors of almost any shape and export to Home Assistant.
+This app creates customized motion zones for these sensors of almost any shape to export to Home Assistant.

 #### The following LinkNLink app issues are solved with this app:
 - Low accuracy: The grid in the LinkNLink app is quite low resolution (large squares).